alan-turing-institute/ReadabiliPy/README.md

     - `byline`: Author information
     - `content`: A simplified HTML representation of the article, with all article text contained in paragraph elements.
     - `plain_content`: A list containing a plain text representation of each paragraph in the simplified article.
+    - All fields are guaranteed to be present.
+If individual fields are missing from the output of Readability.js, the value of these fields will be `None`.
+If no article data is returned by Readability.js, the value of all fields will be `None`.

 ## Installation
 1. [Install Node.js](https://nodejs.org/en/download/)